PatelYash07/Bike-Sharing/README.md

 - Develop a model to find the variables which are significant the demand for shared bikes with the available independent variables.
 - It will be used by the management to understand and manipulate the business strategy to meet the demand levels and meet the customer's expectations.

+<h3> The comapany should focus on the following features:</h3>

+1. Company should focus on expanding business during Spring.
+2. Company should focus on expanding business during September.
+3. Based on previous data it is expected to have a boom in number of users once situation comes back to normal, compared to 2019.
+4. There would be less bookings during Light Snow or Rain, they could probably use this time to serive the bikes without having business impact.
+Hence when the situation comes back to normal, the company should come up with new offers during spring when the weather is pleasant and also advertise a little for September as this is when business would be at its best.